-Breast Reconstruction Surgery in Dallas with Dr. Bryan Armijo
+Breast Reconstruction Surgery in Dallas, TX with Dr. Bryan Armijo

 Today, many patients who receive a breast cancer diagnosis go on to live healthy, happy lives after treatment.
 Nevertheless, recovering from breast cancer surgery presents a unique set of choices and challenges.
 Following a lumpectomy or mastectomy, patients have the option of pursuing breast reconstruction surgery to restore breasts to their prior shape and size.